Decade of Aggression: Reception

 Thom Jurek, a staff writer for AllMusic, gave the album a rating of three out of five stars.
 Jurek gave notice to the album's sound quality, telling readers that it does not "capture the sheer overblown intensity of the unit in a concert setting," but that it comes closer than one may imagine.
-Jurek also gave note to how Rick Rubin made the two-discs sound like it were recorded at one gig, writing "Producer Rick Rubin stays out of the way; his production seems to be in terms of shaping the live sound to make it sound like this is all one gig."
-Entertainment Weekly's David Browne said that it was an "accurate aural snapshots of what it's like to be part of a crowd craning to see the action on a stage that seems two miles away."
+Jurek also gave note to how Rick Rubin made the two-discs sound like they were recorded at one gig, writing "Producer Rick Rubin stays out of the way; his production seems to be in terms of shaping the live sound to make it sound like this is all one gig."
+Entertainment Weekly's David Browne said that it was an "accurate aural snapshot of what it's like to be part of a crowd craning to see the action on a stage that seems two miles away."
 Browne also said that "they're perfect examples of the sad current state of the once-proud live rock album."
 Robert Christgau gave the album a star ("Honorable Mention is a worthy effort consumers attuned to its overriding aesthetic or individual vision may well like."), saying, "praise the Lord—I can hardly understand a word they're singing (Hell Awaits)."
 Joel McIver, author of The Bloody Reign of Slayer said that it was regarded as one of the best live albums released by a heavy metal band.

 The album charted on three different charts.
 On November 9, 1991, it peaked at number 55 on the Billboard 200.
 On January 13, 1992, the album entered the Media Control Charts.
 It peaked at number 35.
 It maintained a number on the chart until February 2, 1992, giving it a total of three weeks on the chart.

-On December 2, 1991 it entered the UK Album Charts, peaking at number 29.
+On December 2, 1991, it entered the UK Album Charts, peaking at number 29.
 It stayed on the chart for two weeks.